The Perfect 2 to 3 Days in Philadelphia Itinerary

 Along with many of the historic buildings in Washington DC, Independence Hall is probably one of the most famous structures in American history.
 Here is where the Declaration of Independence and the U.S. Constitution were signed.

-In fact, before DC, Philadelphia was the capital of the USA after the Constitution was ratified and where presidents George Washington and John Adams had official residences.
+In fact, Philadelphia once acted as the capital of the USA after the Constitution was ratified and was where presidents George Washington and John Adams had official residences.

 From March to December, you can only enter Independence Hall with a timed, ticketed tour.
 In January and February, the Independence Hall entrance is first-come, first-served, so plan accordingly if you’re visiting during this time.

 The tour lasts around 20 minutes.
-Guides take visitors through the Assembly Room and first floor of the Hall, providing important context to the rich history of this building.
+Guides take visitors through the Assembly Room and ground floor of the Hall, providing important context to the rich history of this building.

 Liberty Bell